 MIKANSUE

-Mikansue kits appeared in 1973 and were produced by Mike & Sue Richardson.
-Little is known currently about MIKANSUE nor when production ceased.
+Mikansue white metal kits appeared in 1973 and ran up to 1989 and were produced by Mike & Sue Richardson.
+Little is known about MIKANSUE

 MMK MODELS